 Since people are waiting longer to get married, they have more time to build careers and start businesses before tying the knot.
 No one plans on a divorce, but many prefer to have an agreement in place in case the worst happens.
 Fact is, no one knows what the future holds or the type of person you or your significant other will be in five, ten or twenty years down the road.

-At The Law Office of Rhonda Telford Naidu, our family lawyers in OKC have extensive experience drawing up premarital and postmarital agreements.
+At Naidu Law, Family law attorneys, our family lawyers in OKC have extensive experience drawing up premarital and postmarital agreements.
 We’re happy to work with you to ensure that your needs are represented in the agreement and as an advocate for your best interests.

 What is a Premarital Agreement?

 A premarital agreement is a legal document that discusses how assets will be divided in the event of a divorce or in the event of the death of one of the spouses.
 Exactly what is addressed within a premarital agreement is up to the parties involved.
 The agreement may include property that each spouse owns, business interests, an inheritance, and alimony.
 A premarital agreement is only binding if the couple marries, and once signed, it can’t be changed post ceremony.

 A premarital agreement may include considerations such as:

 - What would be considered separate or marital property